-A survey of the history of religious education from the ancient world to the present day as well as the most influential philosophies influencing each era, along with a study of contemporary philosophies of education.
+Davis, Estep A survey of the history of religious education from the ancient world to the present day as well as the most influential philosophies influencing each era, along with a study of contemporary philosophies of education and Christian educators.
 As a capstone project, each student will develop and submit their Christian philosophy of education.
 Students should take this course in their final term of study.
 3 hours.